astramieri/aws-cloud-practitioner/docs/networking/vpc_basics.md

 ## Internet Gateway & NAT Gateway

-- **Internet Gateways** helps our VPC instances connect with the internet
+- **Internet Gateways** allow VPC instances to connect with the internet
-    - Public Subnets have a route to the internet gateway
+    - Public Subnets have a route to the Internet Gateway
     - A VCP can only have one Internet Gateway
 - **NAT Gateways** (AWS-managed) & **NAT Instances** (self-managed) allow your instances in your Private Subnets to access the internet while remaining private (e.g. software updates)

+## NAT Gateway Example

 How to allow private subnets to get internet connectivity ?

-We create a NAT Gateway or Nat instance in our public subnet and we create a route from the private subnets to the NAT Gateway, and from the NAT Gateway to the Internet Gateway.
+1. Create a NAT Gateway (or Nat Instance) in the public subnet
+2. Ceate a route from the private subnets to the NAT Gateway
+3. Create a route from the NAT Gateway to the Internet Gateway

 ![Internet and NAT Gateways](../../images/networking/gateways.png)

-## VPC Flow Logs Basics
+## VPC Flow Logs

 - Capture information about IP traffic going into your interfaces:
-    - VPL Flow Logs
+    - VPC Flow Logs
     - Subnet Flow Logs
-    - Elastic Network Interface Flow Logs
+    - ENI Flow Logs
 - Help to monitor & troubleshoot connectivity issues
     - e.g. a subnet cannot connect to internet
     - e.g. a subnet cannot connect to another subnet